- Canary Islands

 September is much less windy than the months of July or August in Fuerteventura.
 The trade winds are changing and the wind is not as strong as it was in summer.

-September is still HOT according to most visitors to Fuerteventura.
+September is still warm (some would even say hot) according to most visitors to Fuerteventura.
 There's constant sunshine and the sun will feel very hot due to the high UV index.